Have Money – Will Spend

 10. The Rich Buy Cars

-From exotic cars to people, here is my list of the top 10 ways the rich spend their money.
+From exotic cars to people, here is Will’s list of the top 10 ways the rich spend their money.
 In the tenth position are vehicles.
 For some strange reason as soon as people have money they suddenly suffer from vehicular obsessive compulsive behavior, as if four wheeled couches somehow give them worth.
 One example is the Sultan of Brunei (net worth of over $20 billion) who is reported to have purchased up to 2,500 exotic cars.
 Personally, I think it’s the financial version of sock stuffed trousers and Kleenex stuffed bras.

 9. The Rich Buy Homes